 A food festival is one of the highlights of visiting the Mugello, a mountainous area north of Florence.
-With “Le Vie del Gusto” Festival (14-16 September 2018) the streets of Borgo San Lorenzo fills with delicious flavours, while showing off the best local food.
+Usually they organise a few in this area throughout September.
 Being a less touristy spot, you can experience an authentic side of Tuscany, and appreciate the natural beauty of the area with woods, fresh air and verdant hills.

 ⇒ Top things to do in the Mugello: Don’t miss Scarperia with the handsome Palazzo dei Vicari, and the pretty small town of Dicomano.
 Shopping lovers should head for the shops of the famous Outlet near Barberino di Mugello.
 Castello del Trebbio in Santa Brigida is a fabulous place for wine tasting.